theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs-core/ecs-core-developing/getting-started-with-ecs-core-and-sharepoint-online.md

 In the PlaceHolderAdditionalPageHead section, add those 2 lines to add a reference to Theobald JavaScript library (tEcs):

-In this sample we used the current version src="//static.theobald-software.com/theobald.ecs/4.10.2/theobald.ecs.js"
+In this sample we used the current version.

 *Important:* please check and use the latest version of tEcs, where newest changes and improvements are incorporated!
 Please visit: [https://cdn-files.theobald-software.com/static/theobald.ecs.micro/5.7.0/index.html](https://cdn-files.theobald-software.com/static/theobald.ecs.micro/5.7.0/index.html)